Kiran-Rao/kiran-rao.github.io/docs/unpublished/2022-04-13-zero-downtime-migrations.md

 WHERE old_id = ?;
 ```

-### New schema
+### Desired schema

+The `data` column was type `TEXT` for flexibility.
-Some time passes and we notice that data is being used exclusively to record a timestamps.
+It is now used exclusively for timestamps.
+We then get a request from product on a hot codepath to be count all entries between 2 timestamps.
+While this is possible with the current schema, we decided a better approach would be to update `data` to be a `TIMESTAMP` type.
 In addition, `old` is no longer an accurate name, and that `new` would be a lot better.
-In the future, we want our schema to look like:
+We therefore want the schema to look like:

 ```sql
 CREATE EXTENSION IF NOT EXISTS "uuid-ossp";